-AEMO has prepared the Draft 2020 Power System Frequency Risk Review - Stage 2 Report for consultation prior to issuing a final report under clause 5.20A.3 of the National Electricity Rules.
+AEMO has prepared the 2020 Power System Frequency Risk Review - Stage 2 Report under clause 5.20A.3 of the National Electricity Rules.

 This publication has been prepared by AEMO using information available to 22 October 2020.
 Information made available after this date may have been included in this publication where practical.